CloudBoost/developers/en/search/basicsearch.md

 ###Greater Than Or Equal To

-To have an greaterThanEqualTo constraint over a search filter you can use the `greaterThanEqualTo` function.
+To have an greaterThanEqualTo constraint over a search filter you can use the <span class="tut-snippet">greaterThanEqualTo</span> function.

 ==JavaScript==
 <span class="js-lines" data-query="greaterequal">